 Winner of the division’s Golden Boot during the Premier League’s inaugural season, the former England international was a reliable goalscorer during spells at Tottenham, Manchester United, Portsmouth and West Ham.

-Sheringham finished his career having scored 146 Premier League goals, more than half coming after turning 30.
+Sheringham finished his career having scored 146 Premier League goals, with more than half of his overall total coming after his 30th birthday.

 Frank Lampard became arguably the greatest goalscoring midfielder of a generation during an illustrious career in the engine room at Chelsea, his ability to break opposition lines and ghost into the opposition box perhaps unmatched by any player in the Premier League era.